tidepool-org/uploader/docs/misc/PWDSimulators.md

+# PWD Simulators

 ## Background

-In order to be future-compatible with Bluetooth-enabled devices that may communicate with the Tidepool platform in real-time (and/or AP remote telemetry systems), the [jellyfish API](https://github.com/tidepool-org/jellyfish) and [Tidepool platform *ingestion* data model](http://developer.tidepool.io/data-model/v1/) are designed for real-time data ingestion.
+In order to be future-compatible with Bluetooth-enabled devices that may communicate with the Tidepool platform in real-time (and/or AP remote telemetry systems), the [jellyfish API](https://github.com/tidepool-org/jellyfish) and [Tidepool platform *ingestion* data model](http://developer.tidepool.org/data-model/) are designed for real-time data ingestion.
 The data we currently read from devices consists entirely of *retrospective* records, and this presents some data ingestion challenges.
 Our current strategy for adapting these retrospective records to our real-time data model and ingestion API is to build a PWD ("person with diabetes") "simulator" for each device/source from which we are able to extract data.
 The simulator processes the retrospective records and then adds them to an array of records - in **strict** sequential order; the array is then `POST`ed to jellyfish.
 The idea here is that the simulator creates a array that represents a "play back" of all the events that happened on the pump, in the form we would expect if the device had been communicating with the platform in real-time.
 We simply upload them all batched together *ex post facto* instead of individually in real-time.

 ## Drivers (pre-simulator)